yousefelassal/quote-cron/README.md

 > Tragedy is a tool for the living to gain wisdom, not a guide by which to live.

 > Kind words can be short and easy to speak, but their echoes are truly endless.

+> Formula for success: under promise and over deliver.